davidde/notes/BASH.md

 * cat *.VOB > moviename.vob; ffmpeg -i moviename.vob -acodec libfaac -ac 2 -ab 128k -vcodec libx264 -vpre fast -crf 20 -threads 0 moviename.mp4
 Concatenate .vob dvd files, and then convert them to .mp4

+* chmod  "permissions"  "filepath"
-* chmod 'permissions' 'filepath' chmod = **ch**ange **mod**e: Change the file mode / permissions for the file specified by 'filepath'.
+chmod = **ch**ange **mod**e: Change the file mode / permissions for the file specified by 'filepath'.
 'permissions' can be specified in either symbolic or octal notation.
 **Symbolic notation** uses either +/- r/w/x to add/restrict read/write/execute permissions:
-$ chmod -x $(find . -name '*.ntl')
+$ chmod -x $(find -name '*.ntl')
 Change the file mode (permissions) by restricting execution (-x) for all files ending in '.ntl'.
 The file will no longer be an ‘Unix executable file’.
-=> This is necessary to have Python read it as text-type instead of binary-type
+=> This is necessary to have Python read it as text-type instead of binary-type on Mac.
-chmod +x would allow execution.
+`chmod +x` would allow execution.
 [chmod permissions calculator](http://permissions-calculator.org/)

-* chown -R 'username':'groupname' 'filepath'
+* chown -R  "username":"groupname"  "filepath"
 Change ownership of the file/directory with 'filepath' to the specified 'username' and 'groupname'.
-Simply use `chown 'username'` if you don't want to change group ownership, or use `chown 'username:'` (Note the left-out group), if you want to set the groupname to the default group for that user.
+Simply use `chown "username"` if you don't want to change group ownership.
+Use `chown "username":`, note the left-out group, if you want to set the groupname to the default group for that user.
-If you want to change only the group, you can use `chown :'groupname'`(Note the left-out user).
+If you want to change only the group, you can use `chown :"groupname"`(note the left-out user).
 -R, --recursive: Also change ownership of all files/directories inside the specified directory.
 (Files/directories created in the future will not inherit the newly set 'username' or 'groupname', but resort to the old ones specified by the system.)